pyControl/docs/docs/user-guide/synchronisation.md

 *Arguments:*

-`pin` MicroPython pin to output sync pulses on.
+`pin` MicroPython pin to output sync pulses on, or a list of pins to output sync pulses on more than one output.

 `event_name` Name of the sync pulse events in pyControl data output.